WarpZephyr/SFExtractor/README.md

 Then build it in visual studio

 # Credits
-Dropoff for being such a massive help in understanding how this all works and for the conversion and dumping code Nordgaren for great suggestions
+Dropoff for many great suggestions and guidance on extracting Nordgaren for being such a nice guy.
-Huge thanks to the Dark Souls modding discord server
-Huge thanks to TK for making the SoulsFormats library
+Huge thanks to the Dark Souls modding discord server "servername" Huge thanks to TK for making the SoulsFormats library